null

 - Keep air content at 6% if the concrete could thaw or freeze

-The ideal concrete curing room design will offer many applications involving quality environmental controls and concrete curing equipment tools.
+The ideal concrete curing room design will offer many applications involving quality environmental controls and concrete equipment tools.

-The concrete curing tank is split evenly and offers a reliable solution.
+The curing tank is split evenly and offers a reliable solution.
 It also requires little maintenance because you only need to refill and clean it every two years.
 Besides a moisture room or curing tank, you could also use a Concrete Curing Box (165qt.
-Heat/AC), steam curing box, concrete curing cabinet or concrete curing chamber.
+Heat/AC), steam curing box, concrete curing cabinet or curing chamber.
 There are definitely advantages to using concrete curing boxes, especially as an affordable way to keep your specimens safe.
-When buying a concrete curing box, specifications must meet the needs of your operation.
+When buying a curing box, specifications must meet the needs of your operation.

 On the other hand, the moisture room creates an excellent curing system for more massive specimens and larger quantities.
 It is simple to organize your specimens by type and age too.
-For all of the concrete curing equipment you need, count on Certified MTP.
+For all of the curing equipment you need, count on Certified MTP.

-Accessories to Concrete Curing Box:
+Accessories to Curing Box:

 Concrete Transport Cylinder Racks store and protect multiple specimens during transport